sud0woodo/nrbf/README.md

 ## TODO

 - Some records may not be parsed entirely correctly yet, please open an issue if you encounter errors :)
-- Some record implementations need to be added to the `NRBFRecords` class to parse them correctly as some fields are added dynamically (e.g. `SystemClassWithMembersAndTypes` record type's `AddiotionalInfos` field)
+- Some record implementations need to be added to the `NRBFRecords` class to parse them correctly as some fields are added dynamically (e.g. `SystemClassWithMembersAndTypes` record type's `AdditionalInfos` field)